SolaceDev/solace-dev-codelabs/markdown/create-api-products-using-scs-and-ep/create-api-products-using-scs-and-ep.md

           type: "string"
 ```

-In the last section of the yml file, in the info section remove the `x-view: "provider"`.
+Under the `info` section at the bottom of the yml file, remove the `x-view: "provider"`.
 ```
 info:
   x-generated-time: "2021-09-30 13:15 UTC"